IMPORTANT UPDATE

 Class Members:

-If you have purchased a parking heater between September 13, 2001 and December 31, 2012, you may be a member of the class.
-Please contact us if you have questions about the class definition.
+If you have purchased a parking heater, or purchased, leased or sub-leased a commercial vehicle containing a parking heater, in Canada between September 13, 2001 and December 31, 2012, you may be a member of the class (“Class Member”).

 Co-counsel

-Foreman & Company is working in concert with Camp Fiorante Matthews Mogerman LLP in British Columbia and Belleau Lapointe s.e.n.c.r.l. in Québec (collectively, “Class Counsel”) to prosecute these matters on a national basis.
+Foreman & Company is working in concert with CFM Lawyers LLP in British Columbia and Belleau Lapointe, s.e.n.c.r.l. in Québec (collectively, “Class Counsel”) to prosecute these matters on a national basis.

 The content of this page has not been approved by the Court nor does it constitute legal advice.
 It is for the purpose of providing general information only.